chanjonathan/ComputationalChemistryTools/README.md

 `sdf2com -all` Converts all .sdf files in directory to .com files.
 Will prompt user to enter job keywords line.

-`geom=connectivity` must be enabled in these job options.
+`geom=connectivity` MUST be enabled in these job options.

 ### log2csv
 `log2csv` Extracts data from all .log files in directory and saves then in a file named `energies.csv`.